camomile-project/mediaeval/proposal/README.md

 #### Main task

-Given a collection of TV broadcasts pre-segmented into shots, participants are asked to provide, for each shot, the list of names of persons speaking AND appearing at the same time.

-The main novelty is that the list of persons is not provided *a priori* and the use of pre-existing biometric models (either from voice or from face) is forbidden.
-The only way to identify a person is by finding their name in the audio (*e.g.* using automatic speech recognition) or visual (*e.g.* using optical character recognition) streams and associating them to the correct person - making the task completely unsupervised.
+Given raw TV broadcasts, each shot must be automatically tagged with the name(s) of people who can be both seen as well as heard in the shot.
+The list of people is not known a priori and their names must be discovered in an unsupervised way from provided text overlay or speech transcripts.

 ![Propagation](propagation.png)

+Participants are provided with a collection of TV broadcasts pre-segmented into shots, along with the output of several baseline components: speaker diarization, face detection and tracking, speech transcription, video OCR and named entity detection.

+Participants are asked to provide, for each shot, the list of names of persons speaking AND appearing at the same time.
+The main novelty of the task is that the list of persons is not provided a priori, and person models (neither voice nor face) may not be trained on external data.
+The only way to identify a person is by finding their name in the audio (e.g., using speech transcription) or visual (e.g., using optical character recognition) streams and associating them to the correct person making the task completely unsupervised.
+For each returned shot, participants are also asked to provide the proof of their assertion (e.g. a short excerpt of the test set showing the person AND its name at the same time).

 Participants are also asked to provide a proof for every result they return.
 A proof is a short temporal video fragment making it clear (from a human perspective) what the name of the person is.
 For instance, it can be (but is not limited to) another shot where the same person is introduced by a text overlay containing their name (`proofSource = OCR`), or the shot itself where the person introduces themself (`proofSource = ASR`).